authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 BIMI Assertion
 -------------

-The mechanism through which a Protocol Client verifies the BIMI Assertion Record and constructs the URI(s) to the requested indicator(s) to be placed in the BIMI-Location header.
+The mechanism through which a Protocol Client verifies the BIMI Assertion Record and constructs the URI(s) to the requested Indicator(s) to be placed in the BIMI-Location header.

 Indicator
 -------------

-The icon, image, mark, or other graphical representation of the brand.
+The icon, logo, image, mark, or other graphical representation of the brand.
 The Indicator is defined in a common image format with restrictions detailed in the [Assertion Record definition](#assertion-record-def).

 Mark Verifying Authority (MVA)
 -------------

-An entity or organization that can provide evidence of verification of indicators asserted by a Domain Owner to Verifying Protocol Clients.
-The MVA may choose to uphold and confirm the meeting of certain indicator standards (ie. size, trademark, content, etc).
+An entity or organization that can provide evidence of verification of Indicators asserted by a Domain Owner to Verifying Protocol Clients.
+The MVA may choose to uphold and confirm the meeting of certain Indicator standards (ie. size, trademark, content, etc).

 Verified Mark Certificate (VMC)
 -------------